There are many conditions that are directly associated with stress.

 What can you do to manage your stress-responsive condition?

-Well, the first thing, very simply, is to recognize what is and isn’t under your control.
+Well, the first thing, very simply, is understand and accept your full diagnosis.

 In many cases, there’s a genetic component, so you likely were born with a tendency towards whatever happened.
 You can’t change the past, but you can manage the present with the goal of improving your future.

-By understanding how stress works, and what stresses you are or have been exposed to, you can take concrete actions to manage your particular stresses especially those that cause or increase your particular symptoms.
+By understanding how stress works, and what stresses you have been exposed to, you can take concrete actions to manage your particular stresses, especially those that cause or increase your particular symptoms.